RemiHeijmans/signal_project/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ## Project Member
 - Student ID: 6342062

+## Diagrams
+ I added all 6 diagrams discribed in the tutorial. + a diagram of all the classes in this project. here is the directory:
+C:\Users\Admin\signal_project\uml_models